Cranberry Township, Butler County, Pennsylvania: Government

 The township has a full-time police force of 30 officers, a volunteer fire company supported by a dedicated property tax, and an independent Emergency Medical Service organization that coordinates with the township's other emergency services.
 Cranberry is also the local supplier of fresh water and wastewater treatment, both of which are funded by ratepayers.
 Cranberry owns, maintains and offers programs in three major municipal parks (Cranberry Park, North Boundary Park, and Graham Park) as well as an open-air waterpark and an award-winning 18-hole municipal golf course, Cranberry Highlands.
 Miracle League of Southwestern Pennsylvania has a ballfield in Graham Park with an adjacent fully accessible playground.
 Cranberry Public Library operates out of the township's Municipal Center building, as do its Early Education Preschool Program, its aerobics programs, and its administrative offices.

 Transportation

 The north–south Interstate 79 and the east–west Pennsylvania Turnpike (Interstate 76) both run through Cranberry Township.
 U.S. Route 19 and Pennsylvania Route 228 are also important arterial roads in the municipality.
 All four roads are connected by an interchange, a $44.3 million PennDOT/Pennsylvania Turnpike venture, which opened in 2004 to provide direct, non-stop connection between those heavily traveled roads.
 Access to the northern terminus of Interstate 279, an important artery that serves as a direct expressway to Downtown Pittsburgh from the north, is located 6 mi south of the township.

+During the fall of 2021, the MSA Thruway, a tunnel that connects Interstate 79 to the Cranberry Springs development in Cranberry Township, was finalized.
+Construction of the $12 million project underneath Route 228 began in May 2020.
+This new route allows motorists to travel under the north side of Route 228 without any stoplights.

 Between 1908 and 1931, Cranberry Township was served by an interurban trolley line to Pittsburgh as well as to points north.
-No other rail service has ever been available in the township, and no regularly-scheduled transit service is offered there.
+No other rail service has ever been available in the township, and no regularly scheduled transit service is offered there.
 Today, motorized transportation in Cranberry is provided only by private vehicles.

+Culture and recreation

+During the summer months, the township hosts its weekly Town Square Market, which includes farm-fresh produce, homemade crafts and goods, live music, and food trucks.
+An annual Community Days event includes live music, dance, crafts, programs, carnival, 5K, and fireworks.

+Cranberry owns, maintains and offers programs in three major municipal parks (Cranberry Park, North Boundary Park, and Graham Park) as well as an open-air waterpark and an award-winning 18-hole municipal golf course, Cranberry Highlands.
+Miracle League of Southwestern Pennsylvania has a ballfield in Graham Park with an adjacent fully accessible playground.
+Cranberry Public Library operates out of the township's Municipal Center building, as do its Early Education Preschool Program, its aerobics programs, and its administrative offices.